 Underdrain.
-The underdrain must discharge to a dry well.
+The underdrain must discharge to a dry well for single family projects, and unless site conditions don't allow for other types of projects.

 Dry Well Design.
-On single family home lots, planter boxes with impermeable bases shall outfall to a dry well designed for 25% of the required water quality volume for the planter box (use WQV for upstream planter box if in series).
-See Section 2.2.3 for dry well requirements.
+On single family home lots, planter boxes with impermeable bases shall outfall to a dry well designed for at least 25% of the required water quality volume for the planter box (use WQV for upstream planter box if in series).
+See Section 2.2.33 for dry well requirements.